highcharts/github.highcharts.com/README.md

 #### assets
 Contains assets like CSS, images, etc.

-#### source
-Where the source files of the Download Builder is located.

 #### tmp
 Where the temporary files used in the application is written.
-The temporary files are deleted by the application after use.

-Important: Shall not be committed to Github, nor deployed.

 #### views
 Where the HTML files are located.